Nieto2018/nginx-reverse-proxy-demo/README.md

 Test exercise based on the tutorial: <https://phoenixnap.com/kb/docker-nginx-reverse-proxy>.

+This project deploy a `Nginx` instance with protocol `HTTPS`, with `self-signed certificates`, and three `secured endpoints`: two simple endpoints and one load-balancer endpoint.

 ## Set up Docker cluster

 1) Create directory ssl in proxy directory if it does not exist: